 - local features of the markets,

 - the structure of the language versions of your site.

 Translators Family team recommends starting with your website localisation.
 Each version of the site should be developed on the basis of semantics and users` preferences.
 The main goal of localisation is to prepare the content in a foreign language in such a way that it appeals to the target audience and is technically correct.

 Localisation team usually involves

-- A native-speaking reviewer who checks up local idioms, jokes, and other elements of language and culture which may not be evident for someone who doesn’t live in the target area
+- A native-speaking reviewer checks up local idioms, jokes, and other elements of language and culture which may not be evident for someone who doesn’t live in the target area.

-- A team lead for every market which makes sure the processes are adequate and who helps a project manager to organise their local team
+- A team leads for every market who makes sure the processes are adequate and who helps a project manager to organise their local team.

 Both traffic and conversion actions on the site depend on the quality of localisation.
 In its turn, high-quality translation as the core part of the localisation process establishes the trust of the audience.